d-smith/aws-ruby-samples/README.md

 You will need the basic and sqlplus RPMs.

-The RPMs are installed via
+The RPMs are installed on the Amazon AMI via

     rpm -i oracle-instantclient12.1-basic-12.1.0.1.0-1.x86_64.rpm
     rpm -i oracle-instantclient12.1-sqlplus-12.1.0.1.0-1.x86_64.rpm